rmautia/Instaapp/README.md

 # INSTAGRAM CLONE
 ## Description

 InstaClone is a social  web application that is used by users to post their pictures, follow other users and like other their pictures.
-They can also follow other users as in instagram app. link to the live site here [here](http://mirrayinsta.herokuapp.com/) please note password is should contain mixed characters and symbols.
+They can also follow other users as in instagram app. link to the live site [here](http://mirrayinsta.herokuapp.com/) please note password should contain mixed characters and symbols.

 ## Features